cronologic-de/ug_ndigo6g/source/api.rst

       If Bit 3 is :cpp:`0`, the following is valid:

-        - Bit 0 determines the ADC resolution.
+        - Bit 0 determines the ADC resolution |br|
           \(:cpp:`0`: 8 |nbws| bit, :cpp:`1`: 10 |nbws| bit).
         - Bit 1 determines whether the TDC-oscillator is present
           |br| (:cpp:`0`: oscillator present, :cpp:`1`: simple trigger).